Kwame Nkrumah, the father and architect of Ghana’s

 Kwame Nkrumah spent his last days in exile

 in Conakry, Guinea.
-He died in Bucharest Romania.
+He died in Bucharest, Romania.
 As a

 punishment to the Ghanaian government for Nkrumah’s interference

-in Belgium politics, the Belgium government has
+in Belgian politics, the Belgian government has

 denied Ghana its embassy ever since.